Skip to main content

 Developmental reasons for toe-walking

 Toe-walking for an extended period of time, usually longer than six months or so, can be indicative of developmental delays or sensory issues and has even been associated with autism spectrum disorder, cerebral palsy, and muscular dystrophy.
-If your child is sensitive to certain textures, walking on his toes can reduce his exposure to unpleasant textures through the bottom of his feet.
+If your child is sensitive to certain textures, walking on their toes can reduce their exposure to unpleasant textures through the bottom of the feet.
 Also, if your baby was born prematurely or had other health issues after birth and experienced a number of heel-stick blood draws, the possibility of tissue damage exists, and walking flat-footed might cause pain.

 When to be concerned about toe-walking